-It could be a size thing: Kitty Fisher’s, tucked away in a corner of Shepherd Market is tiny, just six tables upstairs and not much larger downstairs, which gives it a cosy, intimate feel.
-Ham Yard in contrast is vast: acres of dining space, dozens of banquettes and tables of all sizes.
+It could be a size thing: Kitty Fisher’s restaurant in Shepherd Market is tiny, just six tables upstairs and not much larger downstairs, which gives it a cosy, intimate feel.
+Ham Yard hotel restaurant in Covent Garden in contrast is vast: acres of dining space, dozens of banquettes and tables of all sizes.
 A massive bar stretches the length of one room, there are high ceilings, pillars, mirrors and lights everywhere and it is a riot of bright colours and activity.

 Both restaurants have celebrity connections: Kitty Fisher’s is part-owned by actor Oliver Milburn and entrepreneur Tom Mullion, whose wife Emily Sheffield is David Cameron’s sister-in-law (the Camerons have been, as has Nigella Lawson).
 Ham Yard is also where the celebrities hang out, including the Fox acting dynasty who partied there after the opening night of Dear Lupin, and Adele who recently held her 27th birthday party there.

 Due to Kitty Fisher’s size and success I was told it would be nigh-on impossible to get a table, but in the quiet days of August it didn’t seem to be a problem, although the guy on the reservations line said we had to choose between eating at 12pm or 2pm.
 This wasn’t ideal: midday seemed way too early but 2pm too late, and it’s never great feeling having to watch the clock when you eat, but I opted for 12 and even turned up ten minutes early to get maximum dining time.
 However I was politely but firmly turned away.